-Conservation benefit: Support of a 60,958-acre rainforest reserve for a minimum of 20 years
+Conservation benefit: Support of a 60,958-acre rainforest reserve for 20 years

 Community benefit: Medical clinic